net-zero-dri/net-zero-dri.github.io/open-meetings.md

 Anyone interested in contributing to the development of a UKRI roadmap for net zero digital research infrastructure

 **Purpose of meeting:**
-- introduce and describe the project objectives
+- Introduce and describe the project objectives
-- facilitate discussion on different project activity areas
+- Facilitate discussion on different project activity areas
-- collect community recommendations for the project
+- Collect community recommendations for the project
-- engage research community in the project
+- Engage research community in the project

 **Meeting structure:**
 - Introduction presentation from the project team